yaseenesmaeelpour/funnelius/README.md

 # Funnelius

 **Funnelius** is an open-source Python library designed to analyze and visualize complex, non-linear user funnels.
-Built with Pandas, Graphviz, and Streamlit, it allows data scientists and analysts to easily track user journeys, calculate conversion rates, and identify bottlenecks in real-time.
+Built with Pandas, Graphviz, and Streamlit, it allows data scientists and analysts to easily track user journeys, calculate conversion rates, and identify bottlenecks.

 ## Features